danohu/doh/README.markdown

 Most of these will probably need some tweaking before use; if you do find anything of use, consider it public domain, and feel free to use it however you like.

+#PRIVATE: API keys etc

+Omitted from this repo is the file private.py, which handles various API keys

+from doh.private import SOME_KEY